spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/acl-feature-integration.md

 {% info_block warningBox "Verification" %}

-Verify the following changes by checking your database
+Verify the following changes have been applied by checking your database:

 | DATABASE ENTITY               | TYPE  | EVENT   |
 | ----------------------------- | ----- | ------- |